Making a Commercial Bakery Kitchen

 I cut the existing cover into three pieces, for two bake ovens and a proofing oven for raising yeast breads.
 Fancy Schmancy...lol.

 The box was too deep so hubby sawed an inch off the back and sides.
 Thank goodness for power tools.
-But, now I needed a new back...which was just foam core covered with dull silver stickum paper.
+But, now I needed a new back...which used foam core covered with dull silver stickum paper.

 Nice clean look.
 This piece needed gray primer then silver spray paint.